 In a growing internet, online chat rooms were the best option for mainstream virtual communication, bar none.
 As the internet progressed to its adolescence, however, the dynamic of chat rooms changed (the frontier virtual spaces were being progressively gentrified and monetized, and the fringe rooms were becoming exclusively disgusting), this coincided with the upcoming of new virtual domains for social networking (in the first major way with Myspace, and in the second, final way with Facebook).
 We’ve been seeing the overwhelming presence of chat rooms pushed further and further into a cultural corner due largely to the changing needs of the mainstream, and new technologies honoring those needs and suggesting new ones in tandem.

 All of that said, today’s online playground sees social networking megagiants like Facebook, Instagram, Snapchat and Twitter holding the most visible real estate, while traditional online chatrooms take a quiet space by the fringe.
 For all dedicated nostalgists and diehard chat enthusiasts, there is certainly still much online conversational fun to be had.

 In a funny twist of fate, once giants of the chat industry Yahoo and AOL have seen the success of mobile social networks like SnapChat and WhatsApp and want back in!
 LOL!
-AOL has launched AOL Desktop which allows people to access their Chat Rooms once again and Yahoo has updated their messenger app after years of letting it languish.
-I must admit I am torn as to how I feel about these developments.
-On one hand they may bring about the resurgence of chat rooms but on the other hand I hope they fail for casting off a service so many of us loved when they were on top.
+AOL has launched AOL Desktop which allows people to access their Chat Rooms once again and Yahoo gave chat a second chance and relaunched Yahoo Messanger after years of letting it languish.
+But it closed again not even a year later.

 Many of the chat rooms we grew up in are now gone and chat apps are not the same as chat rooms but rest assure there will always be a chat room for you at 321Chat.Com.